antoscardi/Driving-Visual-Attention/README.md

 - [License](#-license)

 ## 🔍 Overview
-**🚗 Drivers' attention is key to road safety!**.
+**Drivers' attention is key to road safety!**🚗.
 This project aims to estimate where a driver is looking 👀 and whether they are paying attention to critical elements on the road.
 We use **Gaze Point Detection** and **Object Detection** to analyze visual focus and determine attentiveness.

 ## 🏗️ Project Structure
 📂 **`/models`** – Pretrained and fine-tuned models (GazeCNN, Transformer, YOLOv8) 🧠💡